srccircumflex/syntax-parser-prototype/README.md

 Acts as an interface to the last seen token of the phrase for duck typing.

 ##### class RootNode(NodeToken)
-Represents the root of the parsed input as and contains all other tokens (has no content but is a valid token to represent the result root).
+Represents the root of the parsed input and contains all other tokens (has no content but is a valid token to represent the result root).

 ##### class OToken(Token)
 Represents an inner token for the root phrase when no user-defined phrase is active.

 ##### class OEOF(OpenEndToken)
-Represents the non-end of the parsed input, set to `RootNode.end` (has no content but is a valid token to be included in the result).
+Represents the non-end of the parsed input, set to `RootNode.end`.

-This type is set by default until the `EOF` replaces it (will never be included in the result).
+This type is set by default until the `EOF` replaces it at the end of the process (will never be included in the result).

 ##### class EOF(EndToken)
 Represents the end of the parsed input, set to `RootNode.end`